 - Postpartum hemorrhage (heavy bleeding after the birth)

-Thankfully, many of these less common complications during labor due to fibroids can be rectified by modern medical techniques.
+However, modern medical techniques can rectify many of these less common complications during labor due to fibroids.

 Could Fibroids Rupture During Labor?

 If you’re worried about your fibroids rupturing during labor, we can put your concerns to ease.
-Spontaneous uterine fibroid rupture, where the fibroids burst open, during pregnancy or labor is extremely rare.
-In fact, fibroid bursts in a non-laboring uterus is already rare – less than 10 people have reported this happening in the last decade.
+Spontaneous uterine fibroid rupture, where the fibroids burst open during pregnancy or labor, is extremely rare.
+Fibroid bursts in a non-laboring uterus are already rare – less than 10 people have reported this happening in the last decade.

 Even as you push a tiny human being out with immense pressure, your fibroids will stay intact within the uterus.
 In addition, women passing uterine fibroids during vaginal delivery is also a rare occurrence.